yxie91/MTL_xIV_lddmm_analysis/README.md

 You can also clone the environment by conda create --name my_env --clone /cis/home/yxie91/.conda/envs/DR/.

-For non-CIS users, please use environment.yml for dependency installation.
+For non-CIS users, please use environment.yml to install required packages.

 Codes starting with *Fi_...* mean that Figure i in paper is generated using the python files.
 For example, 6x6 T1 collage is generated from *Code/F1_T1collage.py*; Figure 6 is generated from *Code/F6_LRVA_ADNI12GO.py* and *Code/F6_LRVA_BIOCARD.py*.
 Once you get access to the root directory, you can run the python files and get the figures as in papers.
 The visualization of the images and segmentations involves mainly two softwares: [ITK-SNAP](https://www.itksnap.org/pmwiki/pmwiki.php) and [PARAVIEW](https://www.paraview.org/).

 ## Imaging data

-Participants in BIOCARD study were categorized into four diagnostic groups based on longitudinal clinical evaluations: cognitively normal (CN), impaired not MCI, MCI, and AD.
+Participants in the BIOCARD study were categorized into four diagnostic groups based on longitudinal clinical evaluations: cognitively normal (CN), impaired not MCI, MCI, and AD.
 Subjects in all groups were required to have at least three 3T MR scans for longitudinal comparison.
 Demographic summaries, including baseline age, scan count, and follow-up duration, are provided below:

 | Dataset         | Metric               | Normal       | Impaired (not MCI) | MCI          | Dementia     |
 | --------------- | -------------------- | ------------ | ------------------ | ------------ | ------------ |